naemon/naemon.github.io/documentation/usersguide/monitoring-windows.md

 title: Monitoring Windows Machines
 ---

+{% include review_required.md %}

 <span class="glyphicon glyphicon-arrow-right"></span> See Also: <a href="quickstart.html">Quickstart Installation Guide</a>, <a href="monitoring-publicservices.html">Monitoring Publicly Available Services</a>

 ### Introduction

 This document describes how you can monitor "private" services and attributes of Windows machines, such as:

 <ul>
 <li>Memory usage</li>